The Providers Guide To EBT and SNAP in Massachusetts

 Can I get more food stamps if I’m pregnant or a new parent?

 Once your child is born, your household size will increase.
+Report it to DTA.
 More household members = more benefits.

 While you are pregnant, you can’t get more food stamps, but you can apply for Women, Infants, and Children (WIC) benefits.